How to set up shipping methods for my store?

 When having a brick and mortar store, it definitely makes sense to use it as pickup point for your customers.

-Go to Local Pickup tab and click on Add new local pickup shipping
+Go to Local Pickup section of shipping methods and click on Add new local pickup shipping

 You'll be presented with the fields to input the address of your pickup point including working hours and additional comments.
 On top of that you might opt for adding a Price to this method in which case you can also enable Multiply price by shipment number toggle